| Investigation of Jesus,

 after this journey, but the Islamic faith had begun to grow incredibly fast and

 today rivals Christianity as the world’s largest religion.
+Of the three great men who

 founded three of the greatest faiths in our world today, one claimed to have